SeaOfNodes/Simple/chapter10/README.md

 In this chapter:

 * We add user defined struct types in the Simple language.
-* We introduce the concept of Memory and Aliasing.
+* We introduce the concept of Memory, Memory Pointers and Aliasing.
 * We add new nodes to represent operations on memory - such as creating new instance of a struct, storing and loading struct fields.

 Here is the [complete language grammar](docs/10-grammar.md) for this chapter.